 13. Family bracelet, keyring, or Christmas ornament: With a large enough collection of design stamps, you can stamp a whole happy family scene--a mom and/or dad, a kid or a few, your cat/dog/piglet, and a house with birds, flowers, trees, and sunshine.

 Other stamping ideas: USB drives (stamp the cover half, not the vital half, or you could crush important interior bits), compacts (not the mirror side!), business card cases, julep cups, bar tools, lipstick cases, hair combs or brush handles, jewelry boxes, plant markers, music boxes, any kind of bezel, bookmarks, photo frames, baby rattles or silverware sets, tooth fairy boxes, metal toothbrush cases, refillable metal lighter covers,

 You can also use your metal stamps to stamp personal messages or funny sayings on wood.
 Personalize wooden jewelry or key rings, trinket boxes, drum sticks, tool handles, golf tees, chopsticks, hair sticks, knitting needles, artists' paintbrushes, and more.
 Darken the impressions with a fine-tip marker to create a wood-burning effect.

 When stamping metal jewelry or making other metal-stamping projects, remember:

 - place whatever you're stamping on a steel bench block to get the best metal stamp impressions

-- dab your stamps on a dark permanent ink pad and use them like rubber stamps on paper to practice placement and spacing if you 're new to metal stamping or are using a new stamp set unfamiliar to you
+- dab your stamps on an ink pad and use them like rubber stamps on paper to practice placement and spacing if you're new to metal stamping or are using a new stamp set unfamiliar to you

 - mark inside stamped impressions with a Sharpie and wipe off excess to help the impression show up better